-- AGC Impact Framework A four-dimensional framework that defines the objective and approach to attaining impact outcomes across investors, financing partners, SMEs, local financial ecosystems with a gender-lens focus. - Negative ESGI Screens The exclusion of transactions that are substantially involved in the extraction, production, refining of fossil fuels and those described in the IFC's Exclusion List (2007). - Positive ESGI Screens Signed ESGI Memorandum of Understand (MOU) supporting the Master Fund's ESGI objectives, and compliance with local governance, environmental, labour, health and safety laws.
+- AGC Impact Framework A four-dimensional framework that defines the objective and approach to attaining impact outcomes across investors, financing partners, SMEs, local financial ecosystems with a gender-lens focus. - Negative ESGI Screens The exclusion of transactions that are substantially involved in the extraction, production, refining of fossil fuels and those described in the IFC's Exclusion List (2007). - Positive ESGI Screens Signed ESGI Memorandum of Understand (MOU) supporting the Fund's ESGI objectives, and compliance with local governance, environmental, labour, health and safety laws.

-The robust diversity, equity, and inclusion (DEI) policy of the investment manager to the Fund and the Master Fund, Advance Global Capital Ltd (the "Investment Manager") serves to align it's activities with the objective of the Fund and the Master Fund's impact strategy.
-The Investment Manager regularly convenes team-wide discussions about what has worked well, and what can be improved upon.
+The robust diversity, equity, and inclusion (DEI) policy of the investment manager to the Fund, Advance Global Capital Ltd (the Investment Manager") serves to align it's activities with the Fund's impact strategy and the Investment Manager regularly convenes team-wide discussions about what has worked well, and what can be improved upon.
 In addition, there are three impact-related KPIs (average invoice size, percentage of women-led financial institution partners, and women-led SMEs).